Domestic Violence Lawyers in Hillsboro

 A stalking order in Oregon will last for one year because it is under a restraining order.
 The abuser can request a hearing within 30 days after they were served with the restraining order.
 After 30 days, the abuser can only request a hearing dealing to request a less restrictive term.

-Domestic Violence Charges in Oregon
+Types of Domestic Violence Charges in Oregon

 In Oregon, domestic violence can be charged as a misdemeanor or felony depending on the circumstances of the alleged crime.
 If convicted a person could face jail, or prison, time as well as hefty fines.